082T/TO-DO-List/README.md

 # TO-DO-List

-Server-client to-do list in c
+Joint to-do list with login written in c for Unix/Linux
+Options:
+1: see list
+2: add element
+3: change element
+4: delete element

 Compile and run server: